nishant1001/resume/README.md

-# a simple webpage as my resume uz why not...?
+# a simple webpage as my resume cuz why not...?